"What a wonderful life I've had! I only wish I'd realized it sooner." Colette

 In a nutshell, my good friends from Nevada (seated, front row right) founded the non-profit Toccata Symphony Orchestra & Chorus almost 20 years ago.
 They've organized European tours every couple years for interested members, patrons and guests, where they sight-see and perform along the way.

 This year's trip was Athens and a cruise through the Aegean, and Nancy asked if I'd like to go along.
 People were flying in from all over and meeting up at the hotel.
 The picture above was taken on the rooftop of the Stanley Hotel, I added the red arrow.
-I didn't really know anyone other than James and Nancy, but casually met some of the musicians over the years when I helped out at Toccata's concerts.
+I didn't really know anyone other than James and Nancy, but casually met some of the musicians over the years when I helped at Toccata's concerts.

 Despite studying, "Learn to Read Greek in 5 Days," I couldn't understand a thing as I zipped through the airport.
 I caught a taxi with Nico, a nice guy who tried to teach me some Greek as he skilfully navigated the half-hour drive through rush-hour Athens.
 The windows were open and it was warm but not stifling at 4 pm.
 I stared out the windows at 3-and-4-story apartments and shops, all with balconies and most with awnings.
 The sun was bright, the sky clear and the temperature comfortable.
 "It's nice out today," I observed.

 "It's ALWAYS like this," Nico laughed.
 Turns out we experienced warmer than average temperatures throughout the trip: in the low-to-high 70's, interrupted only once by a brief deluge.
 Good thing I decided not to pack my travel umbrella, for I overpacked as it was; but I wasn't the only one to claim, "I brought the wrong clothes - it was supposed to be colder!"
+(Photo: Interesting architecture tucked among modern construction.)

 "We're here," Nico announced, "and there's the Acropolis."

-Wow.
+Yes, it is.
 An amazing site above the sprawl of Athens; you just stand in the street and stare.
 A Welcome Buffet for the group had already begun, and despite 20+ hours traveling with little sleep, I was pumped and ready to go.

 Karaiskaki Square, Athens